How to start a blog

 One of the most important things, when it comes to choosing your web host, and also one of the most confusing.

-OBS: this is only, if you want to choose the paid option.
+OBS: this is only, if you want to choose a paid option like WordPress - NOT if you choose Wix.

 This was one of the things I got most confused with, so I researched and researched, and researched some more, before finally finding the easiest, best, and where you get the best value for money web host.